nuodb/nuodb-helm-charts/docs/HowToArchiveJournal.md

 ## Separating the Journal from the Archive

 Since the `journal` has to write all commits durably to disk, the speed of the disk directly influences the commit latency.
-To achieve the best performance, NuoDB recommends placing the `journal` on the fastest disk available.
+To achieve the best performance, NuoDB recommends placing the `journal` on the disk with the best latency available.
-In contract, the `archive` should be using the disk with the largest throughput.
+In contrast, the `archive` should be using the disk with the largest throughput.

 By default, the `journal` is located in a subdirectory of the `archive`.
 To achieve the best cost vs speed tradeoff, you can separate the journal from the archive.
-To achieve that set the database helm template values `database.sm.noHotCopy.journalPath.enabled` and `database.sm.hotCopy.journalPath.enabled` to `true` and configure it with the desired persistence settings.
+This can be done by setting the database helm template values `database.sm.noHotCopy.journalPath.enabled` and `database.sm.hotCopy.journalPath.enabled` to `true` and configure it with the desired persistence settings.

 Kubernetes stateful sets volume mounts are immutable and as such, the setting can not be changed easily on an existing database.